oo12/setPlaceholders/README.md

 </tr><tr>
   <td>&amp;ph</td>
   <td>A list of placeholders to set, separated by ||<br>
-  	This property offers a fairly rich syntax; see the <a href="#ph-syntax">special section</a> on it below for a complete explanation.
+  	This property offers a fairly rich syntax; see the <a href="#ph-property-syntax">special section</a> on it below for a complete explanation.
     </td>
   <td></td>
 </tr><tr>